almogtavor/ppt-to-pdf/README.md

 - `--single_file`: Combine all slides into a single PDF
 - `--no_new_page`: Disable starting each PDF's slides on a new page (only applies when --single_file is used)
 - `--rtl`: Enable right-to-left layout for RTL languages
+- `--filter-progressive`: Remove slides that are just progressive builds of the next slide (disabled by default)
 - `--ocr`: Add searchable text layer to the PDF (enabled by default)

 ## Notes